RobPavey/wikitree-sourcer/docs/dev_notes/site_problem_cases.md

 # Problem cases when adding support for a site

-Some sites do not make it simple to search or build citations for an idividual record.
+Some sites do not make it simple to search or build citations for an individual record.
 Here are some cases and how they were handled.
 These may provide useful examples to follow when adding a new site.

 ## No individual record page